magdakok/Insure/README.md

 ## :movie_camera: https://insure-challenge.netlify.com/

-Challenge by [frontendmentor.io](https://www.frontendmentor.io/challenges/insure-landing-page-uTU68JV8) to build out a landing page basing on the design (images and svg icons provided).
+Challenge by [frontendmentor.io](https://www.frontendmentor.io/) to build out a landing page basing on the design (images and svg icons provided).

+#### Click [here](https://www.frontendmentor.io/challenges/insure-landing-page-uTU68JV8) to see the challenge.

 ### My goals:
 * build fully responsive website (breakpoints are set wherever the design breaks)